Separation is Optimal for LQR under Intermittent Feedback: Symmetric Policies

-For instance, if the switch is co-located with the controller (i.e., implemented on the controller side), it does not have direct access to the system state.
-In this case, the switching mechanism is functionally equivalent to a self-triggered scheme~\cite{aggarwal2024linear}.
-At first glance, this modeling choice may appear to impose an additional restriction on the switch and potentially complicate the problem formulation.
-However, this restriction effectively breaks the dependency chain and leads to a periodic switching policy as the optimal solution, as established in the next theorem.
+In addition to the explicit triggering mechanisms discussed above, there exist alternative system model designs that implicitly enforce a self-triggered structure and, consequently, ensure the validity of the separation principle.
+For instance, if the scheduler is co-located with the controller (i.e., implemented on the controller side), it does not have direct access to the system state.
+In this case, the scheduling mechanism is functionally equivalent to a self-triggered scheme~\cite{aggarwal2024linear}.
+At first glance, this modeling choice may appear to impose an additional restriction on the scheduler and potentially complicate the problem formulation.
+However, this restriction effectively breaks the dependency chain, under which periodic scheduling becomes optimal, as shown in greater detail in~\cite{etcibasi2026freshness}.
+We also showed that increasing the communication rate, and thereby decreasing the mean age of information, does not necessarily reduce the LQR cost for every scheduling policy.

-\begin{theorem} Consider the system~\eqref{eqn:system_Model}--\eqref{eqn:Switch_info} with $q,r>0$ and a fixed delay $\tau \ge 1$.
-If the switch is co-located with the controller (i.e., a self-triggered mechanism) and therefore cannot directly monitor the system state, then the switching and control decisions are separated (i.e.,~\eqref{defn:sym_pol} holds).
-Moreover, the optimal switching policy for problem $P_2$ is \emph{as periodic as possible}, in the sense that the inter-switching times satisfy